Highlights

 In addition to this work facilitation for printers the "Columbian" also boasted a magnificent exterior, which played a significant part in the success and popularity of this printing press.
 For example, the counterweight on the upper lever is designed as a bald eagle with two ink balls, the heraldic animal of the letterpress printers' guild.
 In 1817 George Clymer was granted a patent in England and started to build and sell his presses from there to the European market.
 The Columbian press in the Gutenberg Museum is one of the few printing presses that were manufactured under license in Germany at the steel works of the city of Zorge.
 In combination with the inking of the print forms with hand rollers instead of the former ink balls, the press increased the hourly output to 300 to 400 prints.

-Location: 3rd floor
+Location: Ground floor

-Location: 4th floor
+Location: Ground floor

 Location: 2nd floor, East Asia section